Adaptive Momentum and Nonlinear Damping for Neural Network Training: Numerical experiments

 To assess the robustness of iKFAD and CD with respect to the learning rate $\delta t$ and linear friction $\gamma$, we evaluated both optimizers across the NanoGPT (SPC), DistilBERT (SST2), and TinyViT (CIFAR-10) tasks.
-Note that while we vary $\gamma$ and $\delta t$, the rest of the hyperparameters are kept fixed at some reasonable values (the best setting for each experiment from Section \ref{sec:num_exp}.
+Note that while we vary $\gamma$ and $\delta t$, the rest of the hyperparameters are kept fixed at some reasonable values (the best setting for each experiment from Section \ref{sec:num_exp}).
 We compare against mSGD and LDHD.
 For mSGD, we map $\gamma$ to the momentum parameter $\mu$ using the correspondence derived in Appendix \ref{app:ldhd}.
 LDHD corresponds to the same continuous dynamics as mSGD, but while mSGD uses an Euler discretization, LDHD uses a splitting discretization.
 Figure \ref{fig:gammah} shows that iKFAD and CD maintain substantially higher robustness and accuracy over wide ranges of $(\gamma, \delta t)$ compared to mSGD and LDHD.
-Both iKFAD and CD also exhibit very similar behavior in terms of test metrics.
+Both iKFAD and CD also exhibit very similar behaviour in terms of test metrics.
 This indicates that iKFAD is close to equilibrium $\dot{\xi} = 0$ for the majority of training.
 This is expected, as iKFAD and CD are closely related: in both methods the amount of damping depends on kinetic energy.
-In iKFAD, the adaptive friction variable $\xi$ is an exponentially weighted average of past kinetic energies ( $[p]^2$), so damping reflects a short history of the dynamics.
+In iKFAD, the adaptive friction variable $\xi$ is an exponentially weighted average of past kinetic energies ( $[p]^2$), so damping depends on a short history of the dynamics.
 In CD, the damping is instantaneous.
-The cubic term can be written as $-c[p]^2 \star p$, i.e., the damping coefficient scales with the current kinetic energy $p^2$.
+The cubic term can be written as $-c[p]^2 \star p$, i.e., the damping coefficient scales with the current kinetic energy.
 We note that both optimizers remain effective even for very small $\gamma$, demonstrating that their adaptive friction and cubic damping mechanisms can compensate for minimal linear damping.
-We also observe that the optimal hyperparameter for CD $c \approx \frac{1}{\alpha \rho} $ is obtained in some of the experiments (e.g NanoGPT), which also reflects the aforementioned connection between the two methods.
+We also observe that choices of $c$ close to the heuristic correspondence $c\approx 1/(\alpha\rho)$ perform well in some experiments, such as NanoGPT, which reflects the aforementioned connection between the two methods.
 As a side note, mSGD and LDHD share the same underlying continuous dynamics, but their stability regions differ under the discretizations used, as demonstrated in Figure \ref{fig:gammah}.